Free Consultation (800) 900-9393

 A spinal cord injury (SCI) can dramatically alter your life, and the effects extend far beyond physical limitations.
 Brain-related symptoms, often overlooked, can pose significant challenges in your daily life, relationships, and work.

-personal care, mobility, and household tasks and may require help.
+Depending on the severity of your injury, you may face challenges with daily tasks such as personal care, mobility, and household tasks and may require help.
 California offers many resources and legal protections to help you navigate this new reality.

 • Rehabilitation Centers: Specializing in SCI care, these centers offer comprehensive therapies and support services to maximize recovery and independence.